ugurkocde/AgentsForAdmins/README.md

 4. Add your agent's `.yaml` file to the new folder.
 Name the file to match the agent (for example `MyNewAgent.yaml`).
 5. Import the YAML into your own tenant and confirm the workflow runs as expected before opening a pull request.

-> Optional: Include an icon (`.png`) in the same folder to brighten the gallery tile.
-No other supporting files are required for contributions.

----

 ## Validation Checklist

 - [ ] YAML imports without errors in the Security Copilot portal.
 - [ ] Agent executes successfully with a realistic test query.
 - [ ] Description and inputs in the YAML clearly state any prerequisites or required skillsets.
-- [ ] Optional icon displays correctly in the portal tile preview.

----

 ## Contributing